jamesallan626/wandb-cicd/README.md

 # wandb-cicd

 This repository contains resources for W&B course "CI/CD for ML".
-Primarily we learn about GitHub Actions.<br><br>
+Primarily we learn about GitHub Actions.<br>

 James Allan (Mar.
 17, 2023)